semanticdatalayer/SML/sml-reference/dataset.md

 the repository, similar to a database view.
 This determines whether the dataset file defines a query dataset.

+If you want to run the query on other types of databases, use the `dialects` property to define additional dialects for it to run in.

+### dialects

+- **Type:** array
+- **Required:** N

+Defines alternate dialects for the `sql` statement so that it can run on other types of databases.
+You can define as many alternate dialects as needed.

+Supported properties:

+- `dialect`: String, required.
+An alternate SQL dialect.
+Supported
+  values:
+- `Snowflake`
+- `Postgresql`
+- `DatabricksSQL`
+- `BigQuery`
+- `Iris`

+- `sql`: String, required.
+The alternate SQL statement.

 ## table

 - **Type:** string